Youngestdev/abdul/README.md

 # Installing ..
-You can install this by running  `npm install abdul ` .
+You can install this by running  `npm install -g abdul ` .

 # How to use ?